Ant1r/ofxPof/README.md

 Developing ofxPof
 ----------------

-You can help develop ofxPof on GitHub: [https://github.com/Ant1r/ofxPof](https://github.com/Ant1r/ofxPof)
+You can help developing ofxPof on GitHub: [https://github.com/Ant1r/ofxPof](https://github.com/Ant1r/ofxPof).

 Create an account, clone or fork the repo, then request a push/merge.